 Yale Law Journal.
 Professor Halberstam served as attorney-adviser to Federal Trade Commission Chairman Robert Pitofsky, and clerked for the Hon.
-Patricia Wald (D.C.
-Circuit) and for U.S. Supreme Court Justice David H. Souter.
-He was also judicial fellow for Judge Peter Jann at the European Court of Justice.
+Patricia Wald of the U.S. Court of Appeals, District of Columbia Circuit, and for U.S. Supreme Court Justice David H. Souter.
+He also was a judicial fellow for Judge Peter Jann at the European Court of Justice.

 Co-editor.
 Federalism and Legal Unification: A Comparative Empirical Investigation of Twenty Systems.